iaroslav-dzh/iaroslav-dzh/README.md

 1. I am eager to analyze
 2. Finding causal relationships and patterns feels engaging for me
 3. I like model scenarios and their outcomes - also with use of python
-4. I likeform and test hypotheses
+4. I like forming and testing hypotheses
 5. I am patient and ready to learn new<br>

 Fields of data analytics I'm interested in: